 EHDS Unpacked: A two-part webinar series

-To cut through the complexity of the EHDS, Understanding Patient Data is hosting EHDS Unpacked, a two‑part webinar series designed to make sense of this major change and explore what it means for the UK and internationally.
+To cut through the complexity of the EHDS, Understanding Patient Data hosted EHDS Unpacked, a two‑part webinar series designed to make sense of this major change and explore what it means for the UK and internationally.

-The first of two sessions will give attendees a structured and accessible introduction to the EHDS.
-Delivered through an impressive line-up of UK experts, the session will explain why the EHDS matters for the UK, and what new standards, expectations, and cross-border research requirements are emerging from Europe.
-It will explore real-world implications, from what it means for people, researchers and health systems in the UK to how global shifts – including AI – make understanding the EHDS essential.
+The first of these two sessions gave attendees a structured and accessible introduction to the EHDS.
+Delivered through an impressive line-up of UK experts, the session explored why the EHDS matters for the UK, and what new standards, expectations, and cross-border research requirements are emerging from Europe.
+The session shared real-world implications, from what it means for people, researchers and health systems in the UK, to how global shifts – including AI – make understanding the EHDS essential.

-The second EHDS Unpacked webinar will share real examples from countries transforming their use of health data and preparing for the EHDS.
-We’ll explore what their experiences can teach the UK – from building public confidence to working across borders and managing practical and cultural challenges.
-International colleagues directly involved in this work will outline the steps they’re taking, the challenges they face, and what helps them progress, offering insights to support the UK and other non‑EU countries with long‑term planning.
+The second EHDS Unpacked webinar shared real examples from countries transforming their use of health data and preparing for the EHDS.
+We explored what their experiences can teach the UK – from building public confidence to working across borders and managing practical and cultural challenges.
+International colleagues further outlined the steps they’re taking, the challenges they face, and what helps them progress, offering insights to support the UK and other non‑EU countries with long‑term planning.

 Get involved